-7. For both epidemiological and toxicological evidence a prescriptive checklist or numerical scoring approach is not recommended.
-The decision-making process should be robust, transparent, evidence-based, defensible and documented and, importantly, it should be easy to use.
+7. For both epidemiological and toxicological evidence a prescriptive, generic checklist or numerical scoring approach is not recommended, as such an approach is likely to be limiting and inflexible.
+The decision-making process should be robust, transparent, evidence-based, defensible, documented and, importantly, it should be easy to use.